RUBi-ZA/MODE-TASK/docs/source/pca_tut.rst

 **3.2.
 Visualizing the results**

-2D Plot of the first 3 PCs in grace and png format are written.
+2D Plot of the first 3 PCs in grace and png format is written.
 In order to open the .agr file with xmgrace run the following command.

  ::